Taylor Swift's trial in Colorado DJ alleged groping case explained

 There is a photograph that allegedly shows the DJ groping her that photo sealed from the public.

-Here’s what you should know about the case as it heads to court in Denver next week:
+Here’s what you should know about the case as the trial begins this week in Denver:

 Mueller sued Swift first